Comcast/cmb/README.txt

 - Known Limitations
 --------------------------------------------------------------------------------------------

-1. The Admin UI is open to anyone and allows full access to anybody's user account.
-It is the only place to create or delete user accounts and to manually browse and modify any user's queues and topics.

-2. The initial visibility timeout for messages in a queue is always 0.
+1. The initial visibility timeout for messages in a queue is always 0.
 It is not possible to send a message and have it initially hidden for a specified number of seconds.
    Instead the message must be received first and only then the visibility timeout can be set.

-3. CMB requires Cassandra version 1.0.10 or higher or Cassandra version 1.1.X.
+2. CMB requires Cassandra version 1.0.10 or higher or Cassandra version 1.1.X.